vlayer-xyz/vlayer/book/src/getting-started/how-it-works.md

 - Address of the Prover contract
 - Function selector of the Prover main function

-`Proof` doesn't have to be passed to `onlyVerified` as argument because it is automatically extracted from `msg.data`
+`Proof` doesn't have to be passed to `onlyVerified` as argument.
+However, it has to be passed as an argument to function that is being decorated with onlyVerified, along with the public outputs.

 ---